nks1216/ml-midterm/README.md

 This transforms every feature to have mean = 0 and standard deviation = 1.
 This step is essential for two reasons:
 1. Without scaling, features measured in large units (e.g. INCTOT in dollars) would dominate features measured in small units (e.g. SEX coded as 1/2), making coefficient comparison meaningless.
-2. The penalty terms treat all coefficients equally — so all features must be on the same scale before penalization.
+2. The penalty terms treat all coefficients equally, so all features must be on the same scale before penalization.

 After standardization, the absolute value of each coefficient directly reflects its importance to the model.